 (Animals must have been shown in a class above.)
-Fill in the blank with the number to indicate the breed.
+Fill in the blank with the number in parenthesis following breed names (01-10)

-- 791 10_210 Mature Doe with 4-H Production Records, born before 1/1/21.
-Doe to be shown with completed Production Record (4-H 110R). - 791 10_220 Dam and Daughter, Doe and one female offspring owned by the same 4-H member. - 791 10 230 4-H Member's Dairy Goat Herd, three female dairy goats owned by the same 4-H member.
+791 1_210 Mature Doe with 4-H Production Records, born before 1/1/21.
+Doe to be shown with completed Production Record (4-H 110R).

+791 1_220 Dam and Daughter, Doe and one female offspring owned by the same 4-H member.

+791 1 230 4-H Member's Dairy Goat Herd, three female dairy goats owned by the same 4-H member.

-- 791 10 100 Junior Wether born Aug.
-15, 2022 through April 30, 2023 - 791 10 200 Intermediate Wether born Aug.
-15, 2020 through Aug.
-14, 2022 - 791 10 300 Senior Wether born before Aug.
-15, 2020 - 791 10 400 Pre-Junior Doe Kid born May 1, 2023 through June 30, 2023 - 791 10 500 Pre-Junior Wether Kid-born May 1, 2023 through June 30, 2023
+791 10_100 Junior Wether - born August 15, 2022 through April 30, 2023

+- 791 10_200 Intermediate Wether born August 15, 2020 through August 14, 2022 - 791 10_300 Senior Wether born before August 15, 2020 - 791 10_400 Pre-Junior Doe Kid born May 1, 2023 through June 30, 2023 - 791 10_500 Pre-Junior Wether Kid-born May 1, 2023 through June 30, 2023

-Fiber Goats:
+Fiber Goats

-Exhibitors are expected to know and follow all Animal Science Rules and Health Requirements.

-- A. All animals will be inspected by a veterinarian before entering the fair barns.
-Special attention will be given to abscesses, foot problems, respiratory diseases, pinkeye, sore mouth and skin diseases. - B. All goats will be tagged or tattooed with scrapie identification numbers. - C. Purebred and grade animals are shown together.
+- A. Exhibitors are expected to know and follow all Animal Science Rules and Health Requirements. - B. All animals will be inspected by a veterinarian before entering the fair barns.
+Special attention will be given to abscesses, foot problems, respiratory diseases, pinkeye, sore mouth and skin diseases. - C. All goats will be tagged or tattooed with scrapie identification numbers. - D. Do we need to include the same language about

+- E. Purebred and grade animals are shown together.
 Standard livestock pens will be provided.
-Exhibitors must provide liners for pens to reduce opening size if bringing small kids; pens are traditionally 6' X 6'. - D. Wethers shown in separate conformation classes.
-Does and wethers compete together in showmanship. - E. It is recommended all goats be treated with a nasal vaccine for respiratory infections 1-2 weeks before fair.
-F. Horned meat and fiber goats will be allowed. - G. All members will follow the rules and recommendations provided by the department superintendent. - H. Junior Champion and Reserve Junior Champion Female will be selected from entries in Classes 1-4 (nonmilking) and Senior Champion and Reserve Senior Champion Female will be selected from entries in Classes 5-9 (milking).
+Exhibitors must provide liners for pens to reduce opening size if bringing small kids; pens are traditionally 6' X 6'. - F. Wethers shown in separate conformation classes.
+Does and wethers compete together in showmanship. - G. It is recommended all goats be treated with a nasal vaccine for respiratory infections 1-2 weeks before fair. - H. Horned meat and fiber goats will be allowed. - I. All members will follow the rules and recommendations provided by the department superintendent. - J. Junior Champion and Reserve Junior Champion Female will be selected from entries in Classes 1-4 (nonmilking) and Senior Champion and Reserve Senior Champion Female will be selected from entries in Classes 5-9 (milking).
 A breed champion and reserve champion will be selected in each breed having two or more classes represented.
 All champions must have won a blue award and be of championship quality as determined by the judge.
 Grand and Reserve Grand Champion winners will be selected from Junior and Senior Champion classes.